tkhq/sdk/examples/with-solana-passkeys/README.md

 ### 4/ Stackblitz Example

-You will need to create a stackblitz
+You will need to create a Stackblitz account to run this example

 Example Link: https://stackblitz.com/edit/stackblitz-starters-h5pmnu

 #### Prerequisites

 To use the example you need the following

 - Turnkey Organization
 - API key for the root user (both public and private key needed)
 - Solana wallet for Parent org (created within turnkey UI)
-- Airdrop SOL to parent org wallet using devnet faucet → https://faucet.solana.com/
+- Airdrop devnet SOL to parent org wallet using devnet faucet → https://faucet.solana.com/

 #### Set Env Variables

 Set the following environment variables in .env.local

 - API_PUBLIC_KEY → Public key of your API associated with root user
 - API_PRIVATE_KEY → Private key of your API associated with root user
-- NEXT_PUBLIC_ORGANIZTION_ID → org ID of the turnkey organization that you’re using
+- NEXT_PUBLIC_ORGANIZTION_ID → org ID of the Turnkey organization that you’re using
-- NEXT_PUBLIC_RPID --> this should be prefilled with the value `local-credentialless.webcontainer.io` which is the RPID required in the stackblitz environment
+- NEXT_PUBLIC_RPID --> this should be pre-filled with the value `local-credentialless.webcontainer.io` which is the RPID required in the Stackblitz environment
-- NEXT_PUBLIC_SERVER_SIGN_URL → fill this out with the url in the browser of stackblitz followed by “/api” --> for example: https://stackblitzstartersh5pmnu-0bej--3000--134daa3c.local-credentialless.webcontainer.io/api
+- NEXT_PUBLIC_SERVER_SIGN_URL → fill this out with the url in the browser of Stackblitz followed by “/api” --> for example: https://stackblitzstartersh5pmnu-0bej--3000--134daa3c.local-credentialless.webcontainer.io/api
-- NEXT_PUBLIC_FEE_PAYER_ADDRESS --> the address of the solana address with airdropped funds
+- NEXT_PUBLIC_FEE_PAYER_ADDRESS --> the address of the Solana address with airdropped funds

 #### Directions to use

 - run `npm install && npm run build && npm run dev"
 - follow example flow